pharo-open-documentation/pharo-wiki/General/Glossary.md

 ## Instance

 ## Instance-side
 The instance-side of a meta-class refers to its class.
-This class contain methods that can be send to its instances.
+This class contains methods that can be sent to its instances.
 For example, `#x` method (which returns the x coordinate of a point) is held by the class `Point`.

 In Pharo, both `Class` and `MetaClass` understand `#instanceSide` method.